The One After Vegas: Plot

-Ross and Rachel wake up in bed together, immensely hung-over and unaware that they got married the night before.
+Ross and Rachel wake up in bed together, immensely hungover and unaware that they got married the night before.
 Joey joins Phoebe for breakfast, telling her his movie has been canceled.
-Monica and Chandler arrive and, at the buffet, Chandler tells Joey he and Monica were also planning to wed and expresses worry that the relationship is moving too fast.
-Monica shares the same concern with Phoebe but they are interrupted when Ross and Rachel arrive.
-When the others tell them they are married, they decide to get an annulment, leading to a large number of jokes about Ross' failed marriages, much to his anger.
+Monica and Chandler arrive and separately confess to Phoebe and Joey that they were also planning to wed but now worry that the relationship is moving too fast.
+When Ross and Rachel arrive, the others tell them they are married.
+They decide to get an annulment, leading to a large number of jokes about Ross' failed marriages, much to his anger.

-Joey encourages Phoebe to go with him on the long drive back to New York, to stop him from being lonely.
-She agrees but she is annoyed when Joey spends the whole first day asleep while she drives, and they switch over.
+Joey asks Phoebe to go with him on the long drive back to New York, to stop him from being lonely.
+She agrees but she is annoyed when Joey spends several hours asleep while she drives, and they switch over.
 As Phoebe sleeps, Joey picks up a hitchhiker.
 Initially outraged, Phoebe soon strikes up a friendship with the man, and gives him her number when he leaves.
 Joey asks for her forgiveness and they play car games.

-Monica and Chandler are still undecided about where their relationship is going, and look for signs that they should get married.
+Still unsure of where their relationship is going, Monica and Chandler look for signs that they should get married.
 They grow increasingly alarmed when all the signs are positive, and eventually Chandler suggests he just move into Monica's apartment with her, which she agrees to.
 Ross tells Rachel that he does not want three failed marriages and attempts to convince her to change her mind about the annulment, but she refuses and pressures him to get the annulment.
 He concedes and later tells her he took care of it, but reveals to Phoebe that he lied: They are still married.